Video SEO: 5 Ways to Optimize Video for Search

 YouTube is a search and social media juggernaut.
 In fact, it’s the world’s second-most popular search engine.
 More than one billion users watch over one billion hours of video daily.
 That means the platform, on mobile alone, reaches more people in the U.S. than any TV network.
-With that level of impact, you need to pay attention to video SEO.
+With that level of impact, video SEO is vital to digital marketing success.

 YouTube’s dominance makes it a crucial way for you to round out your search, social, and content initiatives.
 But the value goes far beyond improved visibility among your target audience segments in YouTube alone.
 An effective video SEO strategy helps your content to gain real estate in the Google SERPs.
-As a result, your digital marketing strategy will derive added benefits from video production and optimization.
+As a result, your marketing strategy will derive added benefits from video production and optimization.

 If YouTube video production is on the menu for your company, adhere to the following 5 video SEO strategies to ensure that the right eyes see your masterpieces.

 1. Conduct advanced video SEO keyword research

 YouTube keyword research strategies overlap significantly with Google organic keyword research processes.
 However, there are some YouTube-specific research tools and platforms that you should leverage.

 Despite the platform’s gargantuan size, there’s still less competition on YouTube than on the internet at large.
 That means you have a unique opportunity to break through and achieve higher search rankings for YouTube video searches while some of your competitors are still on the sidelines.

 Better still, search behavior is simpler on YouTube.
 Long, complicated searches and questions happen less frequently than direct, straightforward queries.
 That means that while you’ll certainly find long-tail keywords on YouTube, you won’t be building a nest from tons of them in the way that you would with your website’s content strategy.

 Let’s dig into some keyword research tools to identify the ideal keyword phrases that you should target specifically to optimize your YouTube videos for SEO.